willjobs/regulations-public-comments/blogposts/post3/README.md

 ![word clouds](images/jobs-03-029-wordclouds.png)

-Finally, I made a word cloud  for each of the top 9 most-commented agencies.
-Notice that the word clouds do a decent job in each of identifying topics that would reasonably be associated with each agency.
-For example, the Centers for Medicare & Medicaid Services includes words like "patient", "physician", and "insurance"; the Food and Drug Administration includes the words "tobacco", "nicotine", and "labeling"; and the Environmental Protection Agency includes words like "water", "pollution", "air", and "emissions".
+Because the corpora used to generate these word clouds encompass documents submitted by a wide array of federal agencies and on a variety of topics, the largest words in the word clouds are very general, like "proposed", "rule", "federal", "people", and "support".
+This led to the idea of making a word cloud for each of the top 9 most-commented agencies.
+Notice that the word clouds do a decent job in each case of identifying topics that would reasonably be associated with each agency.
+For example, the word cloud for the Centers for Medicare & Medicaid Services includes words like "patient", "physician", and "insurance"; the Food and Drug Administration includes the words "tobacco", "nicotine", and "labeling"; and the Environmental Protection Agency includes words like "water", "pollution", "air", and "emissions".

 ![word clouds by agency](images/jobs-03-030-wordclouds.png)

 ---
 ## <a id="trade-war"></a>Bonus: trade war!

 In the last post [I mentioned](https://douglas-r-rice.github.io/jobs/2021/02/28/2-jobs.html#observations) that if you plot the number of documents by year from 2010-2019 and group the documents by document type you can see a marked increase in the total number of documents in 2018-2019 entirely driven by an increase in the "Other" document type category.
-At the time I had no explanation but was curious so I downloaded the header information for all 361,457 documents with the "Other" document type in that time window.
-The first thing I did with this data was to group it by "subtype", an optional field that agencies can use to further categorize a document, and grouped the data by year, resulting in the following visualization:
+At the time I had no explanation but was curious so I downloaded the header information for all 361,457 documents with the "Other" document type from 2010-2020.
+The first thing I did with this dataset was to group it by "subtype" (an optional field that agencies can use to further categorize a document) and year, resulting in the following visualization:

 ![document subtypes by year](images/jobs-03-100-other_subtypes_by_year.png)